 It wasn’t even a discussion when I was filling out my CAO what I had planned to do after school, I knew at a young age that Nursing was the natural choice for me.
-In 1996, at eighteen years old, I took off filled with excitement and anticipation to England to train as a Nurse in Essex.
+In 1996, at eighteen years old, I took off to England filled with excitement and anticipation to train as a Nurse in Essex.
 Once qualified in 1999, I went to London to work in the Royal Free hospital, and also ventured to Edinburgh for a spell.

 The beauty with nursing is you can work anywhere in the world and my next port of call was Australia, where I worked in Perth, Melbourne and Sidney and had the opportunity to work in the bush, in Kalgoorie and Mount Isa.
 I also has the fantastic opportunity to spend a number of months working in Mozambique working with the amazing people of Africa, helping out in the orphanages, woman’s health clinics and visiting hospitals.
 I also was honoured to do some volunteer work in Belize in Central America.